jai-dewani/cgpa-calculator/README.md

-# CGPA-Calculator
+# CGPA-Calculator :scroll:

-A simple CGPA Calculator/Predictor app
+:computer: A simple CGPA Calculator/Predictor app
-Link to the hosted app => [https://jai-dewani.github.io/cgpa-calculator/](https://jai-dewani.github.io/cgpa-calculator/)
+:link: Link to the hosted app => [https://jai-dewani.github.io/cgpa-calculator/](https://jai-dewani.github.io/cgpa-calculator/)

 > I haven't added the credits for other batches and branches because I don't have that information with me, maybe someone could add a pull request after updating this.

-## How to use
+## How to use :question:
 - To calculate you current CGPA enter the credits of each semester and the SGPA of respectice semester
 - You can use the credits (if) provided in the websitem, __Just click copy to place them in the Credits input columnn__
 - It will only consider the entries which have both the Credits and SGPA filled out